cockroachdb/docs/_includes/v23.1/misc/database-terms.md

 <a name="architecture-overview-contention"></a> A [state of conflict](../performance-best-practices-overview.html#transaction-contention) that occurs when:

 - A [transaction](../transactions.html) is unable to complete due to another concurrent or recent transaction attempting to write to the same data.
 This is also called *lock contention*.
 - A transaction is [automatically retried](../transactions.html#automatic-retries) because it could not be placed into a [serializable ordering](../demo-serializable.html) among all of the currently executing transactions.
+This is also called a *serializability conflict*.
 If the automatic retry is not possible or fails, a [*transaction retry error*](../transaction-retry-error-reference.html) is emitted to the client, requiring the client application to [retry the transaction](../transaction-retry-error-reference.html#client-side-retry-handling).

 Steps should be taken to [reduce transaction contention](../performance-best-practices-overview.html#reduce-transaction-contention) in the first place.